Root Canal Therapy

 Endodontic therapy addresses two issues: the infection inside a tooth and impaired oral function caused by discomfort.
 Diagnostics like X-rays can reveal whether the inside of the tooth is infected.
 If the root canal is infected, our dentist may recommend endodontic therapy.
 Treating an internal infection involves accessing the root canal through the top of the tooth with tiny tools.
 Once the canal is accessed, the nerve endings and pulp are removed.
 The root canal is then irrigated and sealed so that patients can enjoy comfortable oral function and prevent complications associated with infected root canals.
 Sometimes, restorations like crowns or fillings are needed after endodontic therapy if the outside structure of a tooth is compromised.

 Our dentist performs root canal treatment as gently as possible.
 We administer anesthetics and sedatives (if necessary) to promote peace of mind and relaxation.
 After treatment, our patients overwhelmingly report a comfortable experience.

-To learn more about this treatment option, call our Dallas dental office today.
+To learn more about this treatment option, call our North Dallas dental office today.